Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 - As a web developer, I would like the server framework I'm using to start responding to the next request before it's finished responding to the previous request
 - As a game developer, I would like my game engine to capture player inputs without being blocked by the renderer
-- As a data engineer, I would like to process large sets of data in parallel
+- As a data engineer, I would like to process large sets of data with parallelism

-As ever, this series is accompanied by a free book, check the description for a link straight to this chapter.
+This series is accompanied by a free book, check the description for a link straight to this chapter.

 My name is Daniel, welcome to IRISS.